Marquise Walker: High school

 Walker's career-high school records were broken in 2004 by Bruce Williams out of Syracuse's Christian Brothers Academy, who played for the Syracuse Orange football team from 2005 through 2008.
 Williams took four years to break Walker's record which was set during only three years.
-Walker's single-season receptions record was broken in 2001 by Anthony Morat of Rome, New York's "Free Academy" who later played Division III football at the State University of New York at Cortland from 2003–2006 and earned 2006 first-team All-conference honors.
+Walker's single-season receptions record was broken in 2001 by Anthony Morat of Rome, New York's "Free Academy" who later played Division III football at the State University of New York at Cortland from 2003 to 2006 and earned 2006 first-team All-conference honors.
 Harold Jasper, whose career receiving yards record Walker broke, later played for the Iowa Hawkeyes football team and two Arena football teams.
 Jasper also was the only receiver to have had more single-season yards in New York State history than Walker.